kiba/Writings/for_science/dramatis_personae.md

 * **Mayumi Yoshizawa** - First Appearance: Chapter 10.
 She is a member of the security police, which is responsible for internal state security.

+* **Saito Hiroki** - First Appearance: Chapter 10.
+Mentioned by Diana as the mecha pilot of Tsugumori.

+* **Lala Hiyama** - First Appearance: Chapter 10.
+A woman in bear suit who is the dorm mother of a dormitory for Gardes pilot-trainees.

 * **Sil Silver** - First Appearance: Chapter 15.
 A wolf faunus pawn shopkeeper with a keen ability to detect lies and falsehood, enabling him to make a living and avoid losing money from thieves.

 * **Lieutenant Akeno Noguchi** - First Appearance: Chapter 15.
 Part of newly formed infantry corp.
 Sent with an anthropologist Keiko Toma to gather basic information and set up operation.